 Our dogs are in private foster homes, not a shelter facility.
-If your adoption application is selected, our Adoption Team will arrange a time for you to meet the dog you have applied for.
+If your adoption application is selected, we will arrange a time for you to meet the dog you have applied for.

 Can I adopt a dog I foster?

 Fosters can apply to adopt their third foster dog (and beyond), however, are required to go through our standard adoption screening process.
 Some dogs are foster-to-adopt options, and this is made clear when we are seeking a foster.
 If your foster is an option to foster-to-adopt, you must be screened and approved by our Adoption Team.

 What if the dog I adopt doesn't end up being a good fit?

 Once the dog is placed, the first 2 weeks are considered the trial period.
 If for any reason the dog is not a fit for your family, we will fully refund your adoption fee and that dog goes back into our Foster Program.
 No refunds are accepted after 2 weeks.

 I have or know a doodle in need.
 What should I do?

 I’d like to donate dog-related supplies.
 Who do I contact?

 We are always looking for wire/collapsible crates, unopened food, and other dog-related items.
 We cannot accept hard plastic crates, used dog beds, towels, blankets, or sheets.
 Please email us at: [email protected]